Simha-Kalimipalli/Big-Data-Challenge-2020/README.md

 # Big-Data-Challenge-2020
-Finalist (among 118 teams from 84 Canadian high schools) in  High School Big Data Challenge 2020.
-Paper presented and published abtstract: Investigating Effects of Climate Change on Atlantic Ocean Hurricanes.The the project, We developed a predictive model for estimation of frequency and intensity of hurricanes based on ocean heat content.
+We were Finalists (among 118 teams from 84 Canadian high schools) in the High School Big Data Challenge 2020.
+In the project, We developed a predictive model for estimation of frequency and intensity of hurricanes based on ocean heat content.
 Published in STEM Fellowship Journal.
+We did data analysis, wrote a paper, presented  it at the big data and published the abstract in the STEM Fellowship Journal.
+The Name of the Paper is "The Project's name is "Investigating Effects of Climate Change on Atlantic Ocean Hurricanes".

-Technologies used: Python, Excel, Atlantic Hurricane database (HURDAT2)
+Some of the technologies used are Python, Excel and the Atlantic Hurricane database (HURDAT2)

 Overall project description where our names and project info can be found: https://www.stemfellowship.org/case-study/high-school-big-data-challenge-2019-2020/